 Look at the above animation and focus on one specific particle.
 How far does it travel without any collision?
-The answer will always be different, because of the chaotic motion of those particles.
-Nevertheless, we can calculate what is the average distance traveled by a moving particle.
-We call it the mean free path and it is often used in:
+The answer will always be different because of those particles' chaotic motion.
+Nevertheless, we can calculate the average distance traveled by a moving particle.
+We call it the mean free path, and it is often used in:

-- radiography to measure the thickness of a material,
+Radiography to measure the thickness of a piece of material;

-- diffusion and transport phenomena, for example to determine the Knudsen number which helps to decide whether we can use statistical mechanics or the continuum mechanics (see knudsen number calculator); and also
+Diffusion and transport phenomena, for example, to determine the Knudsen number, which helps to decide whether we can use statistical mechanics or the continuum mechanics (see knudsen number calculator); and also

 How to calculate mean free path? - mean free path equation

-You can easily calculate the mean free path of particles of a gas, provided that this gas can be described with the ideal gas law.
+You can easily calculate the mean free path of particles of a gas, provided that this gas can be described with the ideal gas law equation.
 Our mean free path calculator uses the below mean free path equation:

-λis the mean free path expressed in the length units,
+- – Mean free path expressed in the length units;

 The mean free path of gas molecules is often used to measure the quality of the vacuum.
 For example, the mean free path of air particles at room temperature and an atmospheric pressure of 1013 hPa is 68 nm.
 However, if we decrease pressure to high vacuum ~10-5 Pa, the mean free path is approximately 1 km.

-Mean free path formula - atomic radii table
+Mean free path formula – kinetic radii table

-Our mean free path formula requires atomic diameter to perform proper calculations.
-You can find both radii and diameters (two times radius) of the atoms of some gases in the below table (expressed in picometers – pm), which we created based on theon Wikipedia.
+Our mean free path formula requires kinetic diameter to perform proper calculations.
+You can find both radii and diameters (two times the radius) of the molecules of some gases in the below table (expressed in picometers – pm), which we created based on theon Wikipedia.

 Carbon monoxide (CO)